brainlife/docs/docs/tutorial/anat-t1-pipeline-tutorial.md

 ## Exercises

-### Question - Why did we not use input tags for Multi-Atlas Transfer Tool ?
+1. Question: Why did we not use input tags for `Multi-Atlas Transfer Tool`?

-### Exercise : Complete the Pipeline with Freesurfer Brain Parcellation - Statistics in a new project
+2. Practice: Complete the Pipeline with `Freesurfer Brain Parcellation - Statistics` in a new project